JakubVanek/Tram2DKF/docs/src/index.md

 This package allows you to generate synthetic data based on a simple description.
 The description is composed of two parts:
 * Description of the tram track.
-This basically determines where the track turns straight track segments are, and what are their parameters.
+This basically determines where the track turns and straight track segments are, and what are their parameters.
 * Description of the tram speed profile.
 This determines when the tram accelerates or decelerates.